 The information will be used to check a parent or guardian’s eligibility for a funded place; the provision of which being our statutory duty under the Education Act 1996, and is therefore lawful under Article 6(1)(c) of GDPR.
 We require the ethnicity data for monitoring purposes, which we consider to be lawful in accordance with Article 9(2)(g) of GDPR.

 We will not use your personal information in a way that may cause you unwarranted nuisance.
 Failure to provide the information could result in us not being able to release the funding to you.

-The information provided will be shared with the Department of Education, who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of determining North Somerset Council’s finding entitlement.
-The information is also shared with the individual Early Years settings via our secure online portal, in order for the settings to check eligibility for the funding.
-At no point is the data shared or processed outside of the UK.
+The information provided will be shared with the Department for Education, who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of determining North Somerset Council’s finding entitlement.
+The information is also shared with the individual early years settings via our secure online portal, in order for the settings to check eligibility for the funding.
+Your data is not shared or processed outside of the UK.